tbidne/tbidne.github.io/_posts/2024-02-29-haskell-records.md

 setName e newName = e { name = newName }
 ```

-The `setName` function takes an employee `e`, new name `n`, and returns a new employee that is the same as `e` except its name is `n`.
+The `setName` function takes an employee `e`, new name `newName`, and returns a new employee `e'` that is the same as `e` except its name is `newName`.
 This is useful as it means we do not have to manually copy over unchanged fields when we want to change just one.

 There is a limitation, however: nested updates do not compose.
 That is, there is nothing like the following pseudo-syntax: